Frequently Asked Questions

 Vertigo is an extremely uncomfortable sensation of spinning or movement that can happen voluntarily without any movement occurring.

 DO I NEED A DOCTORS REFERRAL?

-Yes & No. Massage Therapy is accessible directly if you are willing to pay privately but if you want your health insurance plan to cover it than you often require a doctors referral before giving approval to pay for treatment.
+Yes & No, Massage Therapy is accessible directly if you are willing to pay privately but if you want your health insurance plan to cover it than you often require a doctors referral to get approval for massage coverage.